FrancescoBrunelli/PARCO-Computing-2026-245252/scripts/README.md

 Organized as follows:
 ### CVS Scripts
-Starting from a folder organization like the one of [results](../results/README.md), these scripts are responsible for the creation of the .cvs file that will be used for plotting
+Starting from a folder organization like the one of [results](../results/README.md), these scripts are responsible for the creation of the .cvs files that will be used for plotting

 - `fetch_runtime_results.py`

   Usage: `python3 scripts/fetch_runtime_results.py`
 - `fetch_perf_results.py`

   Usage: `python3 scripts/fetch_perf_results.py`
 - `fetch_cachegrind_results.py`

   Usage: `python3 scripts/fetch_cachegrind_results.py`

 ### Plot Scripts
 - `plot_runtime.py`: Fetches all runtime results for a given input matrix name, calculates the 90th percentile and creates a linear plot

   Usage: `python3 scripts/plot_runtime.py <matrix_name>`
 - `plot_perf.py`: creates an histogram showing the percentages of different types of cache-miss for each scheduling policy given the amount of threads and memory (hardcoded)

-  Usage: ``
+  Usage: `python3 scripts/plot_perf.py`
 - `plot_scaling.py`: creates an histogram showing the (strong) scaling for each scheduling type of a given input matrix name, comparing parallel executions to the sequential one

   Usage: `python3 scripts/plot_scaling.py <matrix_name>`

 ## Matrices used